Omaha World-Herald Company

 Mr. Gottschalk joined the Omaha World-Herald as a general management executive in 1975, after having launched his newspaper career in 1965 at the Sidney (NE) Telegraph as an advertising salesman.
 During his first years at the Omaha World-Herald, he directed the newspaper’s conversion to computerized editing and advertising systems, with particular responsibility for design and installation.
 Just five years after joining the company, he was elected a vice president and a member of the company’s board of directors.
 He subsequently led the Advertising, Circulation, Production and General Administration divisions following which, in 1985, he became the president and launched the diversification and expansion of the company.

-Mr. Gottschalk is also a director of Cabela's, Inc., the McCarthy Group, LLC, and World's Foremost Bank.
+Mr. Gottschalk is also a director of the McCarthy Group.

 Pacific Life Responsibilities

-Mr. Gottschalk currently serves as a director of Pacific Mutual Holding Company, and serves on the Governance & Nominating Committee (chairman), the Compensation & Personnel Committee, and the Member Interests Committee.
+Mr. Gottschalk currently serves as a director of Pacific Mutual Holding Company, and serves on the Governance & Nominating Committee, the Compensation & Personnel Committee, and the Member Interests Committee.